 Megan Crawford (b.
-1995) is an alternative process photographer based in northwestern Montana.
+1995) is an alternative process photographer and workshop instructor based in northwestern Montana.
 She received a Bachelor of Arts in Film & Photography from Montana State University in 2017.
 Her work has exhibited nationally and is featured in various publications including Salted Paper Printing, A Step by Step Manual Highlighting Contemporary Artists.
 Crawford's background in history and her interest in handmade photographs led her to pursue processes such as gum bichromate and salted paper.
 Her work often focuses on history and landscape: how they interact with modern and historical societies, how they interact with each other, and what they can represent in a contemporary photographic context.

-Now that you've gotten through the standard bio, here are five things that Megan would like you to know (you bet we're on a first name basis):
+Now that you've gotten through the standard bio, here are six things that Megan would like you to know (you bet we're on a first name basis):

-- Her record collection spans from a 1970 copy of Bridge Over Troubled Water to the original Broadway cast recording of My Fair Lady.
+Her record collection spans from a 1970 copy of Bridge Over Troubled Water to French accordion jazz.

-- She has been known to wear Birkenstocks in the snow (but with wool socks so it’s not so bad).
+She has been known to wear Birkenstocks in the snow (but with wool socks so it’s not so bad).

 There was a time in her life when she wanted to be a professional scuba diver.
 This was also when she thought she would go to UCLA and study Marine Biology (time is a funny thing, isn't it?).